World Cup Tips: Best Golden Boot Betting Odds & Predictions On Top Scorer

 Our top tip for the World Cup Golden Boot is still in with a great chance of clinching the award ahead of Sunday’s final.

-A few days ago, he was the odds-on favourite, but Mbappe has now drifted out at 2.38 with Australian betting sites after drawing a blank in his last two games
+A few days ago, he was the odds-on favourite, but Mbappe has now drifted out at 11/8 with betting apps after drawing a blank in his last two games